-The Code of Practice on Local Authority Accounting in the United Kingdom (the Code) requires the disclosure of information relating to the expected impact of an accounting change that will be required by a new standard which has been issued but is yet to be adopted by the 2022/23 Code.
+The Code of Practice on Local Authority Accounting in the United Kingdom (the Code) requires the disclosure of information relating to the expected impact of an accounting change that will be required by a new standard which has been issued but is yet to be adopted by the 2023/24 Code.
 The Code also requires that changes in accounting policy are to be applied retrospectively unless transitional arrangements are specified, this would, therefore result in an impact on disclosures spanning two financial years.

-Accounting changes that are introduced by the 2023/24 Code are:
+Accounting changes that are introduced by the 2024/25 Code are:

 - IFRS 16 Leases will require local authorities that are lessees to recognise most leases on their balance sheets as right-of-use assets with corresponding lease liabilities (there is an exemption for low-value and short-term leases).
 CIPFA/LASAAC have deferred implementation of IFRS16 for Local Government to 1 April 2024 which is when we will adopt.
-This is not expected to significantly impact on the Authority's Statement of Accounts. - Definition of Accounting Estimates (Amendments to IAS 8) issued in February 2021. - Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) issued in February 2021. - Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12) issued in May 2021.
+This is not expected to significantly impact on the Authority's Statement of Accounts. - Lease Liability in a Sale and Leaseback (Amendments to IFRS 16) issued in September 2022.
+The amendments to IFRS 16 add subsequent measurement requirements for sale and leaseback transactions. - Classification of Liabilities as Current or Non-current (Amendments to IAS1) issued in January 2020.
+The amendments: - specify that an entity's right to defer settlement must exist at the end of the reporting period - clarify that classification is unaffected by management's intentions or expectations about whether the entity - will exercise its right to defer settlement - clarify how lending conditions affect classification, and - clarify requirements for classifying liabilities an entity will or may settle by issuing its own equity instruments. - Non-current Liabilities with Covenants (Amendments to IAS 1) issued in October 2022.
+The amendments improved the information as entity provides when its right to defer settlement of a liability for at least 12 months is subject to compliance with covenants.